mayasage/practical_software_engineering/Database Modelling.md

 There are only two ways to design:

-- Top-down / Forward Engineering:
-  - When you're building something new.
-  - Flow: CDM -> LDM -> PDM -> Mongodb

-- Bottom-up / Reverse Engineering:
-  - When you have a shitty pre-built project.
-  - Flow: Mongodb -> PDM -> LDM -> CDM

-## Top-down Approach

-### CDM (Conceptual Data Model)

-#### Five Questions of CDM

-1. What's the App going to do?
-    1. Answer in three sentences.

-2. "as is" or "to be"?
-    1. Understand & model existing system?
-    2. Or, build a new system?
-    3. Or, is it both?

-3. Do you need analytics?
-    1. Analytics means playing with numbers in short.
-    2. If yes, you need dimensional modeling (answer business questions).
-    3. If no, you need relational modeling (enforce business rules).

-4. Who's the audience?
-    1. Present model in a way the audience can understand & validate.

-5. Flexibility or Simplicity?
-    1. You need a balance.
-    2. **Event** instead of **Order**?
-    3. **Person** instead of **Employee**?
-    4. This is going in that Abstraction category I hate.

-#### Relational or Dimensional?

-Imagine this as branching paths.
-You've found an exit if you don't "Go."

-1. Is the system Operational or Reporting?
-    1. Operational imply "automating a business process."
-    2. Reporting imply "using operational data to evaluate performance".
-    3. **Go** Relational for Operational because Relational enforce business rules.

-2. You need Reporting.
-But do you need to see any Text (name, address, etc...)?
-    1. IF Yes, **Go** Relational.

-3. You need Reporting.
-   You don't need to see any Text, ONLY numbers.
-   Then are those numbers read-only or can they be played with?
-    1. IF read-only, **Go** Relational.

-4. **Go** Dimensional.
-    1. **Gross Sales Amount** at month level is Relational.
-    2. But drilling it down to the Date level is Dimensional.

-Conclusion:

-Build Dimensional model ONLY when you need to analyze numbers.
-For everything else, we go Relational.

-#### Identify & Define Concepts

-##### Identify & Define Concepts: For Relational
+- (Top-down / Forward Engineering) to make a new project.
+- (Bottom-up / Reverse Engineering) to understand old projects.

+Top-down flow:

+1. CDM (Conceptual Data Model)
+2. LDM (Logical Data Model)
+3. PDM (Physical Data Model)
+4. Mongodb

+## CDM (Conceptual Data Model)

+### Five Questions of CDM

+1. Answer in 3 sentences what your application will do.
+2. Write down if you need to analyze an existing system.
+3. Write down if you need analytics (playing with numbers).
+4. Balance Flexibility with Simplicity... **Person** is more flexible than **Employee**.
+5. Make diagrams that your audience can validate.

+### Relational or Dimensional?

+- Dimensional is for data warehouses.
+  - It's for drilling down on numbers.
+  - **Gross Sales Amount** per day

+- Relational is what most developers do.
+  - **Gross Sales Amount** per month

+I only care about Relational.

+### Identify & Define Concepts

+#### Identify & Define Concepts: For Relational

 This is a "Concept Template."

-- Who?
 - Who's important to business?
-  - Employee, Patient, Player, Suspect
+(Employee, Patient, Player, Suspect)

-- What?
-  - What's important to business?
 - What keeps business running?
-  - Product or Service of business.
+(Product or Service of business.)
-  - Product, Service, Raw Materials

-- When?
 - When is the business in operation?
-  - Time, Month, Date

-- Where?
+(Time, Month, Date)
 - Where is business conducted?
-  - Mail Address, IP Address
+(Mail Address, IP Address)

-- Why?
 - Why is business in business?
-  - Business Events
-  - Order, Return, Complaint
+(Business Events: Order, Return, Complaint)

-- How?
 - How does the business keep track of Events?
-  - Invoice, Purchase Order, Sale Order
+(Invoice, Purchase Order, Sale Order)

 You need to get answers to all these Questions.

-##### Identify & Define Concepts: For Dimensional
+#### Identify & Define Concepts: For Dimensional

-1. Define business questions.
+Define business questions.

+Example:

-    1. Show me the number of students receiving financial aid by department and semester for the last five years.
-       (From Financial Aid Office)
+Show me the number of students receiving financial aid by department and semester for the last five years.
+(From Financial Aid Office).

+Concepts:

+- Student
+- Department
+- Semester
+- Year
+- Financial Indicator

-#### Capture Relationships
+### Capture Relationships

-##### Capture Relationships: For Relational
+#### Capture Relationships: For Relational

-Determine how entities relate to each other & articulate the rules.

-There should be NO granular data here, like A/C Open Date, A/C Balance.
+NO granular data here ❌.
+Ex: A/C Open Date, A/C Balance.
-Granular data isn't conceptual, it's logical, and therefore should appear in LDM.
+It's not conceptual; it's logical (LDM).

 Answer these **eight** Questions to determine relationships between two
 entities:

 - 4 Crow's notation questions:

-  - 2 participation questions:
+  - 2 for participation:
-    - One Entity A related to more than one Entity B?
+    - 1 Entity A related to many Entity B?
-    - One Entity B related to more than one Entity A?
+    - 1 Entity B related to many Entity A?

-  - 2 optionality questions:
+  - 2 for optionality:
     - Entity A exists without Entity B?
     - Entity B exists without Entity A?

-- 2 "should you show" sub-typing questions for each Entity:
+- 2 each for "should you show subtypes":

-  - Is there any sub-typing relationship example you should show?
-    - **Person** can be **Teacher** or **Student**
+  - Any example you want to show? (**Person** can be **Teacher** or **Student**)

-  - Does Entity go through a lifecycle?
+  - Does Entity go through a lifecycle? (**Processed Order** -> **Shipped Order**)
-    - **Order** is **New Order** -> **Processed Order** -> **Shipped Order**

-##### Capture Relationships: For Dimensional
+#### Capture Relationships: For Dimensional

-Create a "grain matrix".
+Create a "grain matrix" from business questions.

 It's a spreadsheet where:

 - Columns:
-  - are "what do you need to find" in a business question
+  - are Dimensions (what do you need to find)
-  - represent Dimensions
     - Each Dimension should be defined by a DB Query.
 - Rows:
-  - are "granularity... how deep you need to go to find it"
+  - is Granularity (how deep you need to drill down to find the answer).
-  - represent Granularity

 Example:

-- Business question:
+Business question:
-  - Show me the number of students receiving financial aid by department and semester for the last five years.
+Show me the number of students receiving financial aid by department and semester for the last five years.
 (From Financial Aid Office)

-- Column:
-  - Student Count
+Column: Student Count

-- Rows:
+Rows:

 - Department
 - Semester
 - Year
 - Financial Aid Indicator

 Grain matrix: